Skip to main navigation Skip to content Skip to footer

 Texas Attorney General Ken Paxton issued an opinion today that local governmental entities operating under local emergency declarations cannot delay,…

-Tags: covid-19, evictions, Ken Paxton, Texas Attorney General
+Tags: covid-19, Eviction, Ken Paxton, Texas Attorney General

 Calls on Houston Mayor Sylvester Turner to allow a city council vote on temporary eviction moratorium